dorakrem/Staff-Evaluation/README.md

 # Staff Evaluation
 Database Design for a company’s staff evaluation system.

-This project consists of two parts:
+This project consisted of two parts:
 * Part A: The database design for a company's staff evaluation system, based on the outlined ER diagram and Relational schema.
-* Part B: The implementation of graphical user interfaces (GUIs) using Python and the library Tkinter.
+* Part B: The implementation of graphical user interfaces (GUIs) using the programming language Python and the library Tkinter.

 Technologies and Frameworks:
 * SQL as the language used to create the database